GS_Cinematics

 | Load a different database | DialogueManagerRequestBus | ChangeDialogueDatabase |

-| Register a performer in the level | DialogueManagerRequestBus | RegisterPerformerMarker |
+| Register a performer | DialogueManagerRequestBus | RegisterPerformerMarker |

 | Get a performer entity | DialogueManagerRequestBus | GetPerformer |

-| Start a sequence object directly | DialogueSequencerRequestBus | StartDialogueBySequence |
+| Start a sequence directly | DialogueSequencerRequestBus | StartDialogueBySequence |

-| React to a text line starting | DialogueSequencerNotificationBus | OnDialogueTextBegin |
+| React to a text line | DialogueSequencerNotificationBus | OnDialogueTextBegin |

-| React to sequence completion | DialogueSequencerNotificationBus | OnDialogueSequenceComplete |
+| React to sequence end | DialogueSequencerNotificationBus | OnDialogueSequenceComplete |

 Glossary